 Instead of being downloaded to your company’s computers and maintained by your IT team, software-as-a-service is hosted in the cloud and delivered to customers via the internet by a vendor, who maintains the software on their end.
 Typically, the most maintenance that you should have to do with software delivered as a service is keep paying the subscription.

-When it comes to a content management system (CMS), the “traditional” way to work with CMS is to purchase a license and use your own server space to host the files that make up the CMS.
+When it comes to a content management system (CMS), the “traditional” way to work with CMS software is to purchase a license and use your own server space to host the files that make up the CMS.
 Traditional CMS users may also pay a hosting company to store their CMS files off-site.
 Maintenance with a traditional CMS requires updating the software on a regular basis to keep functionality and security up to snuff, as well as installing any plug-ins needed to increase its capabilities.

 Then there’s the modern SaaS CMS, which is widely considered easier to manage than traditional CMS.
 SaaS CMS vendors maintain and host the software they sell.
 That means your team doesn't have to spend any time or server space on hosting and very little, if any, on CMS upkeep and maintenance.
 As times and trends change, the cloud-native content management provider is the one best equipped to add and subtract features—simply delivering them to clients via the cloud in the next update.